Skip to main content

 /cubic-learnings [learning-id]Show team code review patterns and preferences

 The /cubic-run-review command requires the cubic CLI.
-Install it via curl -fsSL https://cubic.dev/install | bash.
+Install it via curl -fsSL https://cubic.dev/install | bash, or see Local CLI review.